Skip to main content

 Some of the biggest names in music — The Roots, Pink, McCoy Tyner, Meek Mill, Jill Scott, Christian McBride and The War on Drugs, just to name a few — first got their start on Philadelphia stages, solidifying the city as a certifiable music hotbed.

-Philly’s music scene (spanning genres from rock to jazz to rap and beyond) continues to thrive at a variety of performance venues throughout the region that attract performers from near and far.
+Philly’s music scene (spanning genres from rock and jazz to rap and beyond) continues to thrive at a variety of performance venues throughout the region that attract performers from near and far.

 Larger venues like Xfinity Mobile Arena showcase the world’s most famous musicians, while smaller spots like Union Transfer provide up-and-coming artists with intimate spaces to connect with both new and longtime fans.

-And come spring, summer and fall, outdoor amphitheaters such as Fairmount Park’s The Mann Center and Dell Music Center open their gates, welcoming nationally renowned touring acts as well as annual festivals and events like The Roots Picnic.
+And come spring, summer and fall, outdoor amphitheaters such as Fairmount Park’s Highmark Mann and the Dell Music Center open their gates, welcoming nationally renowned touring acts as well as annual festivals and events like the Roots Picnic.

 Whether you live in the area or are coming here specifically to catch a show, Philadelphia offers plenty of opportunities to see your favorite band or discover a new artist to add to the playlist.

-Below, find our comprehensive guide to the concert venues (both big and small) to catch the latest live music performances in Greater Philadelphia.
+Below, find our comprehensive guide to concert venues, both big and small, to catch the latest live music performances in Greater Philadelphia.

 Note: This article is arranged alphabetically by section.